OpenSearchSQLRetriever

 This is useful when you need structured access to your index at runtime, for example to fetch specific fields, filter on metadata, or compute aggregations such as counts and averages.

 Unlike the other OpenSearch retrievers, this component does not return a list of Document objects.
-The output is a single result dictionary, where result["result"] holds the raw OpenSearch response.
-Depending on the query:
+The output is a single result dictionary, where result["result"] holds the raw response of the OpenSearch SQL plugin in its default JDBC format:

 The component accepts two optional parameters at initialization: